 Many scientists, nutritionists, and researchers of allied health sciences have indicated that the pathway to fitness and health lies in holistic lifestyle modification – including nutritious food, physical workout, and regular meditation.
 Getting the mind and body to function equally well is crucial since you can’t separate one from the other.
 If your mind is clouded with negative and stressful contemplations, there are very poor chances of benefitting from any workout regime.

 Studies on the impact of meditation on lowering the risk of cancer suggested that mindful relaxation and meditation practices boost the lymphocyte count in the body, and help in developing a natural shield for fighting toxic cells that create the fatal disease.
 Although the study faced criticisms, the findings of this study provided substantial evidence on how meditation can make us more immune to painful infections and illnesses.

 8. Decreases your chance of age-related memory loss

-Although ageing is a process that can’t be stopped, the rate at which our health declines due to getting older can.
-Meditation practices which involves chanting a mantra along with specific finger movements to improve concentration, can help improve memory in dementia patients.
+Although aging is a process that can’t be stopped, the rate at which our health declines due to getting older can.
+Meditation practices which involve chanting a mantra along with specific finger movements to improve concentration can help improve memory in dementia patients.